deresz/funcap/README.md

 ![decryption](img/decryption.png)

-In the above example funcap has analyzed the called function used IDA so it knows it only takes one argument - arg_00 (note: on arm architecture stack-passed arguments are not captured yet as IDA does not have the underlying info).
+In the above example funcap has analyzed the called function using IDA automatic analysis so it knows it only takes one argument - arg_00 (note: on arm architecture stack-passed arguments are not captured yet as IDA does not have the underlying info).
 It captures and dereferences these arguments and tries to extrapolate to ASCII.
-It remembers their value until the function returns and it derefernces it again - so that we see how arguments passed by references change after the call.
+It remembers their value until the function returns and it derefernces them again - so that we see how arguments passed by references change after the call has terminated.
 This is captured in "s_arg_00".
-Return value for the function is also captured.
+Return value for the function is also captured (EAX).
 The example shows how function decrypting strings is being automatically revealed.
 Not only the strings are reavealed themselves, but also the understanding of the function becomes clear without any static analysis whatsoever, so it can be directly renamed to something like "decrypt_c2".
 Here is another example, this time from a real malware (Taidor APT family) where the C2 server name was captured:

 ![taidoor](img/taidoor.png)